 The plan was a success, generating plenty of news and sales.
 Wisely, the company re-invested most of its profits into improving their products.

 Arthur Davidson saw opportunity wherever he looked.
 By 1914 he had the USPS using 4,800 bikes to deliver mail.
 Soon, the military was using Harley® motorcycles as well.
-By the 1950s, police departments nationwide were also using a Harley-Davidson®.
+By the 1950s, police departments nationwide were also using a Harley-Davidson® motorcycle.

-Seeing a further opportunity, Walter Davidson decided to start marketing the Harley-Davidson® brand using clothing and accessories.
-Since then, the company has expanded into motorcycle insurance, a riding academy (for both new and skilled riders), credit cards, and more.
+Seeing a further opportunity, Walter Davidson started marketing the Harley-Davidson® brand using clothing and accessories.

 Harley-Davidson was born out of boyhood friendship and grew into a globally recognized brand that changed the face of transportation and American culture.
-It goes to show you that with a dream, a team, and hard work, great things are possible!
+It shows you that great things are possible with a dream, a team, and hard work!